NotBlackMagic/RadioInterface/README.md

 Some characteristics of this firmware:
 - Custom TFT Screen drivers for the ILI9341 over SPI
 - Custom 2D Library to draw basic shapes and text
+- Custom AX.25 decoding/encode library
 - The MCU used is an STM32F103 and this firmware uses the LL Library
 - Command interface to the VUHFRadio module uses the CAT command interface used in the VUHRadio Module over a private UART interface
+- TNC style interface to the VUHFRadio uses the KISS protocol

 Current version is tested and works with:
 - For now only works with one of the Radio/Transceiver channels, the VHF